andrew/ultimate-awesome/README.md

 - [Unsupervised-Anomaly-Detection-in-Brain-MRI](https://github.com/FinnBehrendt/Unsupervised-Anomaly-Detection-in-Brain-MRI) - A Collection of Data sets and Approaches to UAD in Brain MRI.
 - [annals-of-awesome](https://github.com/FoxxMD/annals-of-awesome) - Awesome projects and best practices I want to use in my work.
 - [awesome-free-books](https://github.com/Frederick-S/awesome-free-books) - List of free books.
+- [awesome-extended-reality](https://github.com/friedrith/awesome-extended-reality) - A curated list of all technologies related to virtual reality, augmented reality, etc.
 - [frontend-toolchain](https://github.com/Frontend-Layers/frontend-toolchain) - List of the useful resources for frontend development.
 Performance meteres, security, image compressors etc.
 - [awesome](https://github.com/GabrielSten/awesome) - List of stuff on the web I think is worth keeping.
 - [awesome-blender](https://github.com/GaelPICOT/awesome-blender) - A curated list of tools, tutorials, examples and others related to the great free 3d software blender.